The IoT is set for extraordinary growth, with a predicted 5.5 billion cellular IoT connections by 2027 (Ericsson mobility report, June 2022).

 But while the emergence of billions more IoT devices creates a wealth of new opportunities for stakeholders, it also presents profound security challenges.

-To address these threats, the IoT cloud service must have absolute trust in the data received from IoT devices.
+To address these threats, the cloud platform for IoT must have absolute trust in the data received from IoT devices.

-This is only possible by ensuring that both the device and the server are mutually authenticated (i.e. the device knows it is sending its data to the right server, and the server knows it is a genuine device which requests data to be sent).
+This trust is only possible by ensuring that both the device and the server are mutually authenticated (i.e. the device knows it is sending its data to the correct server, and the server knows it is a genuine device which requests data to be sent).

-However, the IoT is set to be characterized by fragmentation in terms of the OS and chips employed.
+However, the IoT is characterised by fragmentation in terms of the OS and chips employed.

 Proprietary IoT security solutions will not be able to scale or be duplicated.